TheShepherdJournal/SMSF042018/_posts/2018-04-07-a-look-back-at-the-1966-shepherd-maple-syrup-festival.md

 Some events that were featured back then which will be held during this year’s festival are the Pancakes and Sausage meals, the parade, and antique car show.
 The Maple Syrup Pageant Queens were featured participants in the parade, along with the high school band and floats.

 I’m looking for stories about what it was like to attend a Shepherd Maple Syrup Festival in the 1960’s.
 Did you watch the skydivers?
-Or attend a record hop?
+Or attend a record hop?<!--more-->
 <h2>Maple Syrup Program Complete</h2>
 <h3>Shepherd Argus</h3>
 <i>April 13, 1966</i>